DigitalVS/ZDI-USB-Probe/README.md

 # ZDI USB Probe

 This project is a Zilog debug interface (ZDI) software and hardware implementation.
+It enables reading from and writing to a device, debugging with breakpoints and all other ZDI functions.

 Client side software is a command line interface written in Python, while firmware is made with RP Pico SDK.
-Hardware is either RP Pico development board with few additional resistors, or dedicated board (see next picture) which have some advantages in comparison to the RP Pico board.
+Hardware is either RP Pico development board with few additional resistors, or dedicated PCB (see the picture below) which have some advantages in comparison to the RP Pico board.

 Target devices are all devices with Zilog eZ80, Z8 or ZNEO MCUs.